drduh/PC-Engines-APU-Router-Guide/README.md

 ## Assembly

-Clear an area to work and unpack all the materials.
+Clear a workspace and unpack the materials.
 Follow the [apu cooling assembly instructions](https://www.pcengines.ch/apucool.htm) to install the heat conduction plate.

-Attach the mSATA disk and miniPCI wireless adapter in their respective slots.
+Install the mSATA drive and miniPCIe wireless adapter in their respective slots.

 See the relevant APU series manual for detailed board information: